Layba-khan01/Password-complexity-checker_PRODIGY_CS_01/README.md

 If a password is weak, the tool provides suggestions such as:<br>
 "Include uppercase letters."<br>
 "Add special characters like @, #, !, $."<br>
-"Increase password length to at least 8 characters."<br>
+"Increase password length to at least 8 characters."
 5️⃣ Hidden Password Input
 • The password entry field hides characters using show="*" to protect user input.
 6️⃣ Responsive Design